ASOPRS Ophthalmic Plastic Surgery Fellowship (Even Year)

 - Program length: 2 years

 - Number of positions available each even year: 1

 - SF Match number: 4615

-- Additional faculty: Michael Yoon, MD; Daniel Lefebrve, MD; Grace Lee, MD; and Michael Migliori, MD
+- Additional faculty: Michael Yoon, MD; Daniel Lefebvre, MD; Grace Lee, MD; Natalie Wolkow, MD,PhD; and Michael Migliori, MD.

-The fellowship’s primary locations include Massachusetts Eye and Ear and the VA Boston Healthcare System in Jamaica Plain.
-The VA is a busy, regional referral center for all of New England, and the residents who staff it are from Mass.
-Eye and Ear and Boston University.
-Mass.
-Eye and Ear fellows are the only oculoplastic surgery fellows that participate in VA activities.
+The fellowship’s primary locations include Mass Eye and Ear and the VA Boston Healthcare System in Jamaica Plain.
+The VA is a busy, regional referral center for all of New England, and the residents who staff it are from Mass Eye and Ear and Boston University.
+Mass Eye and Ear fellows are the only oculoplastic surgery fellows that participate in VA activities.